lowlydba/expressdb.io/sql-server-resources.md

-# Technical Resources for SQL Server & more
+# Tools and Scripts

 Most open source, all free.
 Scripts, tools, and resources pertinent to SQL Server and beyond.

 ## T-SQL Scripts